lathropd/FOIAPhone/readme.md

 Considering calling this "SAVE" (Services-Actors-Views-Entities) with most "business logic" contained in services rather than the data objects.

-This makes use of structs rather than objects for passing data in order to avoid as much global state as possible.
+~~This makes use of structs rather than objects for passing data in order to avoid as much global state as possible.~~ Nope.
+Gonna want class semantics.

 Trying ideas out for the creation of a framework for Swift apps should I keep building these.
 Because I miss the structure that Dajngo, Rails, etc.,